-Not just any old chocolate
+Not just any old Belgian chocolate brands

 I have always liked chocolate, but in Canada I wasn't too choosy about things like brand, filling or coco content.
 Toss me some sort of Hershey bar or a box of Pot o' Gold and I was happy.